 Richard Donner

-Donner in 1979 Richard Donner (born Richard Donald Schwartzberg; April 24, 1930 – July 5, 2021) was an American filmmaker and film producer.
-He directed several financially successful films during the New Hollywood period.
-Michael Barson, Senior Publicist for Putnam, author of over ten books, wrote, Donner was "one of Hollywood's most reliable makers of action blockbusters."
-His 50-year career crossed genres and influenced trends among film makers.
+Donner in 1979 Richard Donner (born Richard Donald Schwartzberg; April 24, 1930 – July 5, 2021) was an American film director and producer.
+Described as "one of Hollywood's most reliable makers of action blockbusters", Donner directed some of the most financially-successful films of the 1970s and 1980s.
+His 50-year career crossed genres and influenced trends among filmmakers across the world.

 Donner began his career in 1957 as a television director.
 In the 1960s, he directed episodes of the series ''The Rifleman'', ''The Man from U.N.C.L.E.'', ''The Fugitive'', ''The Twilight Zone'', ''The Banana Splits'', and many others.
 Donner made his film debut with the low-budget aviation drama ''X-15'' in 1961, but had his critical and commercial breakthrough with the horror film ''The Omen'' in 1976.
 He directed the landmark superhero film ''Superman'' in 1978, which provided an inspiration for the fantasy film genre to eventually gain artistic respectability and commercial dominance.
 Donner later went on to direct films in the 1980s such as ''The Goonies'' and ''Scrooged'', while reinvigorating the buddy cop film genre with the ''Lethal Weapon'' series.